junwatu/ai-slides-creator/blog/README.md

 ![create openai key](images/create-api-key.png)

 You need also to enable any models that you use on a project.
-For this project, we will need `gpt-4o` model.
+For this project, we will need `gpt-4o` and `dall-e-2` models.
 Go to the project settings and then select which models to be enabled.

 ![models](images/models.png)